jep-project/jep/protocol.md

       ...
     }

+Values of such enum types are represented by msgpack "String" objects.

 There is a predefined enum type "Boolean" which takes the values "true" and "false":

     enum Boolean {
       true
       false
     }

+This special type is represented by the msgpack "Boolean" type.

 Complex types are declared separately by means of the "type" keyword and can be used to declared nested structures.
 Complex types contain property declarations just like messages.